JosieHong/3dmolms-tutorial/docs/source/sourcecode.rst

-Source Code Setup
+Source code setup
 =================

-Installing from Source Code
+Installing from source code
 ---------------------------

 3DMolMS can also be installed through source code: